Quantum Low-Density Parity-Check Codes: Challenges and Opportunities

 \subsection{Reduction in Overhead}

 A major achievement of fault-tolerant quantum computing is the \emph{threshold theorem}~\cite{kitaev1997quantum,knill1998resilient,aharonov2008fault} which shows that fault-tolerant quantum computation is possible with polylogarithmic overhead of physical qubits in the length of the computation.
 A theorem due to Gottesman shows that it is even possible to perform quantum computation with only \emph{constant} overhead in resources~\cite{gottesman2014overhead}.

+{\change More precisely, Gottesman shows the following: Assuming we have a family of LDPC codes with parameters $[[n_i,k_i,d_i]]$ such that (a)~it has a constant rate $\liminf_{i\rightarrow \infty} n_i/k_i = R > 0$, (b)~its elements are polynomially spaced, i.e. $0<n_i-n_{i-1} < n_i^\beta$ for some constant $\beta>0$, and (c)~there exists an efficient decoding algorithm which for suitably low noise parameters suppresses errors as $1/g(n_i)$ for $i \rightarrow \infty$ where~$g$ is some non-decreasing function.
+Then any suitably large quantum circuit on $k$ qubits can be approximated with arbitrary precision if the noise of the components is below a certain threshold parameter using at most~$\eta k/R$ physical qubits, where $\eta >1$ controls the threshold.
+In particular, this result gives an exact upper bound compared to the earlier threshold theorems which can have very large constants hidden in the asymptotics~\cite{knill2005quantum}. }

-An assumption of Gottesman's theorem is the existence of LDPC codes with a constant rate and efficient decoding algorithm such that errors can be exponentially suppressed below a certain threshold.
-Fawzi--Grospellier--Leverrier showed that this is indeed possible~\cite{fawzi2018constant} using a hypergraph product code build from expander codes~\cite{leverrier2015quantum} decoded by a simple decoder that they call the \emph{small-set-flip decoder}.
+Fawzi--Grospellier--Leverrier showed that the assumptions of Gottesman's theorem can be satisfied~\cite{fawzi2018constant} using a hypergraph product code build from expander codes~\cite{leverrier2015quantum} decoded by a simple decoder that they call the \emph{small-set-flip decoder}.
 It is very likely that other codes discussed in \cref{sec:geometric_constructions,sec:product_constructions} could fulfill the requirements of Gottesman's theorem as well.
-The key to this is finding decoders which are sufficiently simple in order to be able to proof the required error suppression. \begin{oproblem} Which LDPC quantum codes can be used for Gottesman's constant overhead theorem? \end{oproblem}
+The key to this is finding decoders which are sufficiently simple in order to be able to proof the required error suppression. \begin{oproblem} Which quantum LDPC codes can be used for Gottesman's constant overhead theorem? \end{oproblem}